4pt0/4pt0-theme/README.md

 This theme works with high density pixel displays. *You should upload images that are `2500px` x `1600px` or larger.* More media specs are available on the [repo's wiki].

 ## Contributing
-`4pt0-theme` is open for contributions.
+`4pt0-theme` is open for edits.
 You can report issues under the ["Issues" tab], or fork this repo and help code.
 We'd love to include your updates!

 ## Core Dev/Design Team
 - Blake Bertuccelli ([@bbertucc])